k5mcd/QLog/README.md

 - `HAMLIBVERSION_MAJOR` - Hamlib version - major number (must be present if `pkg-config` cannot determine Hamlib version)
 - `HAMLIBVERSION_MINOR` - Hamlib version - minor number (must be present if `pkg-config` cannot determine Hamlib version)
 - `HAMLIBVERSION_PATCH` - Hamlib version - patch number (must be present if `pkg-config` cannot determine Hamlib version)
+- `PTHREADINCLUDEPATH`  - the path to pthread Includes - needed for Windows Hamlib 4.5 and later.
+Leave empty if system libraries should be used.
+- `PTHREADLIBPATH` - the path to pthread Library - needed for Windows Hamlib 4.5 and later.
+Leave empty if system libraries should be used.
 - `QTKEYCHAININCLUDEPATH` - the path to QtKeyChain Includes
 - `QTKEYCHAINLIBPATH`- the path to QtKeyChain Library